Best Things To Do in Zion National Park

 Backpacking

-The Zion Wilderness is a world-renowned destination that offers opportunities for solitude and adventure.
-With over 90 miles of trails, dozens of designated backpacking sites, multiple at-large camping areas, and 124,406 acres of designated wilderness, Zion National Park offers a variety of unique backpacking opportunities.
+The Zion Wilderness is a renowned destination offering solitude and adventure.
+With over 90 miles of trails, dozens of designated backpacking sites, multiple at-large camping areas, and more than 124,000 acres of protected wilderness, Zion provides backpacking experiences ranging from easy overnights to challenging multi-day routes.
+Wilderness permits are required for all overnight trips; always check current conditions and flash-flood forecasts before you go.

 Bicycling